pgillet/spark-article/00-spark-on-k8s.md

 - Use "native" Spark's Kubernetes capabilities: Spark can run on clusters managed by Kubernetes since Spark 2.3.
-  Kubernetes support was still flagged as experimental until very recently, but as per [SPARK-33005 Kubernetes GA Preparation](https://issues.apache.org/jira/browse/SPARK-33005), Spark on Kubernetes is now fully supported and production ready! 🎉
+  Kubernetes support was still flagged as experimental until very recently, but as per [SPARK-33005 Kubernetes GA Preparation](https://issues.apache.org/jira/browse/SPARK-33005), Spark on Kubernetes is now fully supported and production ready! :confetti_ball:

 - Use the Spark Operator, proposed and maintained by Google, which is still in beta version (and always will be).